taddison/you-read-my-mind/README.md

 - Make the become psychic/guesser explicit actions - simplifes the join/leave actions
 - Add an admin page to clear our test data in prod
   - And/Or - GameID per environment
+- Rotate psychic (or some system to allow for it)

 ## Configuring Fauna
 - Create a new database